7BenJ7/BenJMenu/README.md

 It's a simple plugin to have nices main, settings and crédits menu wich support mouse and gamepad.
 The base of this plugin is the menus I made for the game Croquettes Gang.
 It works with Unreal Engine 5.3 and above and it should work with previous version of Unreal Engine 5.

-The menus has basic visual quality and audio volume settings, accessibilty options like coloblind parameters and rebinds system
+The menus has basic visual quality and audio volume settings, accessibilty options like coloblind parameters and rebinds system.

+All inputs icons (XBox, Playstation, Switch and Steamdeck) come from [JulioCacko's Itch page] (https://juliocacko.itch.io/free-super-input-prompt-pack-icons-unreal-unity-godot)

 ## Set up :